Balaji2426/American-Sign-/README.md

 random
 tflearn

-to test 4 colour models use ASL_CNN.ipynd
+to test 4 colour models use ASL_CNN.ipynb